johnfairh/swift-sass/README.md

 stylesheet importers and SassScript functions in Swift.

 This package provides a Swift language interface to a separate Sass implementation.
-The `SassEmbedded` module lets you access [Dart Sass](https://sass-lang.com/dart-sass), the most up to date implementation of the Sass language.
+The `DartSass` module lets you access [Dart Sass](https://sass-lang.com/dart-sass), the most up to date implementation of the Sass language.
 It runs the [Dart Sass compiler](https://github.com/sass/dart-sass) as a separate process